-Plus-Size Shopping: How Do You Save When Everything’s Pricier?
+Plus-Size Shopping Tips: How to Save When Everything’s Pricier

-Unlike “regular”-size clothing, being plus-size comes with some unique and frustrating challenges.
-It’s enough to make people like me – who usually love shopping – hoard old clothes until they’re way past their prime.
+Unlike “regular”-size clothing, plus-size clothes come with some unique and frustrating challenges.
+It’s enough to make people like me — who usually love shopping— hoard old clothes until they’re way past their prime.

 For one, there just isn’t much of it.
 Take a look at your department store.
-If you’re under size 12, you could spend hours browsing racks and trying on loads of options.
+If you’re size 12 or under, you can easily spend hours browsing racks and trying on loads of clothes.
 Once you’re above a size 12, your selection of clothing becomes perhaps a tenth of what’s out there.
-And stores don’t make it exactly appealing to walk in these sections.
+And stores don’t make it exactly appealing to walk into these sections.
 They’re usually segregated to the back or in select sections, away from “regular” sizes.

-Then there’s the quality of plus-size shopping.
-While not scientific or proven, my professional plus-size shopping opinion is that designers think that all plus size guys and girls want clothes that act and look like their grandmother’s window drapes – thick, oversized, and in ridiculous color combinations or patterns.
+And then, there is the actual quality of plus-size clothing.
+While not scientifically proven, my professional plus-size shopping opinion is that designers think that all plus-size guys and girls want basic clothes to look like their grandmother’s window drapes.
+I constantly find that the shirts and dresses made for larger people are thick or oversize or come in ridiculous color combinations or patterns.
 Want high fashion?
 Think again.

 Even celebrities like Leslie Jones have had a hard time finding runway-worthy outfits for red carpet premieres.

 But what really sets me off is how much it costs to be in the plus-size range.
 While the practice is becoming less common, some stores still charge an add-on fee when your size goes over a certain number.

 Why Is Plus-Size Clothing More Expensive?